 But what if you really need that backend source of data and what if you want to send some data to it as well?
 The answer is: make it offline-first - design and write your application as if there was no internet connection at all.

 Offline-first architecture depends on the local storage as a primary source of data, changes are made to this storage.
-Application also can have networking components but basic flow does not know about that application connects to a server.
-Communication with backend server is just a side effect.
+The application also can have networking components, but the basic flow does not know that it connects to a server.
+Communication with the backend server is just a side effect.

-On the one hand it simplifies the implementation of local business logic: you don’t need to cover temporary connection issues, displaying “loading data” indicators etc. On the other hand you have to figure out way of triggering communication with backend, you have to implement business logic in client application as well and you have to work with different versions of client databases on the backend side.
+On the one hand, it simplifies the implementation of local business logic: you don’t need to cover temporary connection issues, displaying “loading data” indicators etc. On the other hand, you have to figure out a way of triggering communication with the backend, you have to implement business logic in the client application as well, and you have to work with different versions of client databases on the backend side.